 Well that has turned into an on-again, off-again project that never seems to get closer to being done but manages to consume vast amounts of time.
-I’m going to try to get something published within the next few months, but I’ve been thinking that for a year now.
+I’m going to try to get something published within the next few months, but I’ve been thinking that for a couple of years now.
 We’ll see.

 The book is tentatively titled “Installing Your First VoIP PBX — Working With Callcentric and Grandstream — Volume 1: Orientation”.
 Originally I wanted the book to have both an orientation and specifics for setting up a PBX and VoIP phones.
 What I’ve learned is that that is simply too much for one book, and further, that VoIP hardware is evolving so quickly that it is impossible to keep hardware-specific content up-to-date.
 To adapt to these constraints, it seemed more sensible to produce three shorter books rather than one huge one.